Lady Iris Mountbatten: Marriages

 Lady Iris was married three times.
 On 29 January 1941 Lady Iris received Royal Licence by King George VI to marry Captain (later Major) Hamilton Joseph Keyes O'Malley (after an engagement formally announced in The Times on 18 January 1941).
-They married on 15 February 1941 (privately, to satisfy the groom's faith) at St Paul's RC Church, Haywards Heath, West Sussex, but then were married in the rites of the Church of England at St. Mary's CE Parish in Balcombe, West Sussex.
+They married on 15 February 1941 (privately, to satisfy the groom's faith) at St Paul's RC Church, Haywards Heath, West Sussex, but then were married in the rites of the Church of England at St Mary's CE Parish in Balcombe, West Sussex.
 They divorced on 24 September 1946.
 Lady Iris formally reverted to her maiden name of Mountbatten by Deed poll dated 7 January 1949.
 They had no children.

 On 5 May 1957, at Pound Ridge, New York, she married Michael Neely Bryan (9 August 1916 - 20 August 1972), son of James R. Bryan and Laura A. Neely, an American jazz musician.
 They divorced months later, in 1957.
-Lady Iris, by her second marriage, had one child, Robin Alexander Bryan (born Mount Sinai Hospital, Manhattan, New York City, 20 December 1957), who has three natural children from three different women.
+Lady Iris, by her second marriage, had one child, Robin Alexander Bryan (born Mount Sinai Hospital, Manhattan, New York City, 20 December 1957).

 On 11 December 1965, she married William Alexander Kemp (10 July 1921 – 12 December 1991), son of Clarence Arthur Kemp and Helen Janet Ballantyne, a Canadian actor and announcer.
 They had no children.